backupbrew/switchbrew/Filesystem services.md

 [NPDM](NPDM.md "wikilink"),

 If the processID is \<= 6 (which happens only for built-in sysmodules), it will use a hardcoded registration data.
+The default mask in this case is 0x8000000000000000.

 Note that the functions check whether or not at least one bit is set in the mask.
 This means that, you don't need to set 0xFFFFFFFFFFFFFFFF to